Ping An Bank boosts capital with $2.4 billion private share sale

 Many banks have announced fundraising plans aimed at boosting capital adequacy and strengthening their capacity to absorb an expected rise in bad loans as the economy slows.

-China Merchants Bank Co Ltd raised more than $5 billion last year by selling stock to existing shareholders in Shanghai and Hong Kong.
+China Merchants Bank Co Ltd (600036.SS) (3968.HK) raised more than $5 billion last year by selling stock to existing shareholders in Shanghai and Hong Kong.

 At least 12 other listed banks have announced plans to raise about 425 billion yuan, largely through subordinate debt issues that count as capital under China's new rules.